What’s the most important page on your eCommerce website? If you answered “product page,” you’ll be absolutely correct.

 Additionally, you may include low-competition and closely related searches that you wish to rank for here.

 However, as with every other SEO strategy, try not to go overboard.
-Instead, focus on the key features, such as the product uses, capacity, etc., first.
+Instead, first focus on the key features, such as the product uses, capacity, etc.

 More than just describing your products, I always advise my clients to include colours, weight, sizes, etc. These are words your customers may input when searching for your products, and they help to improve search rankings.